What Equipment Is Required On A Motorcycle In Oklahoma?

 For starters, every motorcycle must have at least one headlamp that gives off white light, plus at least one tail lamp that gives off a red light visible from at least one thousand feet away.
 A stop lamp must also be mounted on the rear of the bike, and it must be a reddish color that is visible from at least five hundred feet in normal sunlight.
 In addition to those lights, a motorcycle needs to have at least one reflector that is visible from a distance of between one and six hundred feet.

-To comply with Oklahoma law, motorcycles must also have adequate braking systems, as well as a number of other features including two rearview mirrors, a windshield, a functional speedometer, fenders over each wheel, a horn, and a muffler.
+To comply with Oklahoma law, motorcycles must also have adequate braking systems, as well as two rearview mirrors, a windshield, a functional speedometer, fenders over each wheel, a horn, and a muffler.
+Additionally, drivers should wear protective eyewear and riders under 18 must wear a helmet at all times.

 Of course, motorcycles that fully comply with the law and have even the best possible equipment won't protect a rider against a negligent driver in a larger vehicle.
 Motorcycle collisions involving other motor vehicles can easily result in catastrophic injuries to the rider.
 When a person suffers motorcycle accident injuries due to the negligence of another driver, the injured victim should understand their legal options under Oklahoma law.